J. J. Killeen

+Early life and amateur career

 Killeen was born in San Diego, California.
 He played college golf at Texas Christian University.

-He turned professional in 2005.
+Professional career

-Killeen played on mini-tours, including the Tight Lies Tour (winning once) and the NGA Hooters Tour before joining the Nationwide Tour in 2008.
+In 2005, Killeen turned professional.
+He played on mini-tours, including the Tight Lies Tour (winning once) and the NGA Hooters Tour before joining the Nationwide Tour in 2008.

 Killeen made it to the final round of 2010 Q School, but missed earning a tour card by a single stroke.

 Killeen won his first Nationwide Tour event in 2011 at the Utah Championship.
 He won again the following week at the Cox Classic in Nebraska.
 Killeen ended the 2011 season as the top money earner on the Nationwide Tour, which grants him a full-season exemption on the PGA Tour for 2012, a spot in The Players Championship, and exemption from the reshuffle.
 He was also voted the Nationwide Tour Player of the Year.

-Killeen made his PGA Tour debut at the Sony Open in Hawaii, where he finished T38.
+After his touring career ended, Killeen became a club professional out of the Northern Texas section of the PGA.
+He was one of twenty club pros to qualify for the 2023 PGA Championship.